-Anime vs Real-life: Touring the Real-life Locations of Spirited Away
+Anime vs. Real-life: Touring the Real-life Locations of Spirited Away

-Studio Ghibli films have gained worldwide popularity till today.
-Some of the most iconic movies are “Spirited Away” and “My Neighbor Totoro”.
-Released in 2001, the film Spirited Away, directed by Miyazaki Hayao, remains one of the best-animated films to this day.
 Spirited Away tells the story of Chihiro, a 10-year-old girl who navigates the labyrinths of life in A mystical microcosm inhabited by ancient spirits.
 Throughout her journey in this alternate world, Chihiro learns valuable lessons about the fundamental nature of the universe as well as the importance of friendship.
-However, few people know that some of the scenes in the movie turned out to be inspired by real places in Japan.
-Discover through this article some of the real-life locations of Spirited Away.

 - Shima Onsen